What can be done when there is fight over the terms of a person’s will?

 Some of the main disputes we see in this area include:

 Going to court is expensive, so a particular feature of our work in this area is to explore opportunities for compromise and potential settlement options.
-We often hold mediation conferences to negotiate settlements, and can organise as mediators retired judges and silks to assist.
+We often hold mediations to negotiate settlements, and can organise as mediators retired judges and silks to assist.